-We Check In To Nikoi Private Island, Indonesia
+We Check In to Nikoi Private Island, Indonesia

-I feel like I could be in Holly Willhoughby’s quarters post I’m a Celebrity filming.
+I feel like I could be in Holly Willoughby’s quarters post I’m a Celebrity filming.
 We sip herbal tea while selecting treatments via iPad, and dip our feet in cool flower-strewn water baths.
-A first: two of my children are here to sample Nikoi’s kids massage.
+A first: two of my children are here to sample Nikoi’s kid’s massage.
 This place clearly rewrites the private island rule book.

-Once ensconced in the treatment tents, that come with the bonus of sea views, I partake in a divine Javanese massage: luxuriously relaxing but with a hard working kick.
+Once ensconced in the treatment tents, that come with the bonus of sea views, I partake in a divine Javanese massage: luxuriously relaxing but with a hard-working kick.
 A little like what I’ve seen of Nikoi so far.
-My therapist explains they use only the island’s home produced coconut oil.
+My therapist explains they use only the island’s home-produced coconut oil.